22quinteros/deepnote/README.md

-This is a program designed to recreate THX's DeepNote:tm: sound.
+This is a program designed to recreate THX's DeepNote :tm: sound.
 It's just a project for funsies, so updates may not be frequent.